Cirrhitops hubbardi

-Cirrhitops hubbardi, Hubbard's hawkfish or the white-spotted hawkfish is a species of marine ray-finned fish, a hawkfish belonging to the family Cirrhitidae.
-It is found in the Western Pacific Ocean.
+Cirrhitops hubbardi, commonly known as Hubbard's hawkfish or white-spotted hawkfish, is a species of hawkfish in the family Cirrhitidae.
+It is found in the western Pacific Ocean.

 Taxonomy

 Cirrhitops hubbardi was first formally described in 1943 as Amblycirrhitus hubbardi by the American ichthyologist Leonard Peter Schultz with the type locality give as the reef at Enderbury Island in the Phoenix Islands.
 When the genus Cirrhitops was described in 1951 by the South African ichthyologist J.L.B.
 Smith, he considered A. hubbardi to be a synonym of the redbarred hawkfish (C. fasciatus) and so described the new genus as monotypic.
 In 1963 John Ernest Randall proved that the colour pattern of this species was consistently different from the redbarred hawkfish, confirming it as a valid species.
 The population in Japan appears to be separated from the population in the central Pacific and may be a new species.

 The specific name honours Commander Dr H. D. Hubbard of the United States Navy, in recognition of the cooperation he gave Schultz while Schultz was aboard the USS Bushnell in the South Pacific.